 - If you are ready to go forward with your case, you may go to the court on the scheduled date and tell the judge.
 The judge may ask you to accept service in the courtroom.
-The judge will tell you about your rights, including your right to an attorney and to a trial if you and the other parent cannot come to an agreement. - If you are not prepared, you may go to court on the scheduled date and ask the judge to set another court date at a later time.
+The judge will hear your case that day. - If you are not prepared, you may go to court on the scheduled date and ask the judge to set another court date at a later time.
 The judge may ask you to accept service in the courtroom. - If you want to be served in the right way, you can go to court and tell the judge that you were not served properly.
 You can ask the judge to have a hearing about whether or not you were served properly.
 If the judge decides that you were not served in the right way, the judge might order that you be served again. - If you are sure that you were not served in the right way, you do not have to appear, or show up, in court.
-But just to be safe, if you do not go to court on a scheduled date, check the court file.
-You want to be sure that no decisions were made when you were not there.
-If you are unsure about what to do, you should ask an attorney.
+You may also write to the court before the scheduled court date to explain that you were not served correctly.
+If you do not go to court on that date, call the court to ask what happened in your case.
+You want to be sure that the court did not issue a default order against you.
+A default order is an order that is made when someone does not show up to court.